Click here to get to the World Turtle Day website.

 Custom Design: King Penguin

 A custom design request came up for a King Penguin print recently.
 I've discovered that their toes are much much longer than the Little Penguin, and that, together with the fact that they incubate their eggs on their feet, made it seem most appropriate to use an egg-shaped form for the piece.
 I wasn't able to add it to the collection, but you can see the design process on our Custom Design Page

 That a group of wombats is called 'a Wisdom of Wombats' - and also can be know as 'a Mob' or 'a Colony' of Wombats.

-Despite this, they prefer to live separately from other wombats, preferring to share their burrows with rodents and some snakes
+Despite this, they prefer to live separately from other wombats, although they do share their burrows with rodents and some snakes.

 Happy Wombat Day!

 Today is International Arctic Ice Day!
 Let's wish all the polar bears, the penguins and other Arctic creatures all the best!